syncfusion-content/winui-docs/winui/Ribbon/DealingWithRibbon.md

 ## Multiple RibbonContextualTabGroup

 To differentiate one RibbonContextTabGroup with one another.
-We could use the `Background` or `Forground` Properties in RibbonContextualTabGroup.
+We could use the `Background` or `Foreground` Properties in RibbonContextualTabGroup.

 {% tabs %}